 Last November, despite the pandemic and a patchwork of barriers to the ballot box across the country, more than 159 million Americans voted in the 2020 elections, the highest rates seen in over a century.
 However, some elected officials want to roll back this progress by creating more barriers to vote.
 Free, safe, and accessible elections are a central aspect of a healthy democracy.
 These barriers to vote include strict voter ID laws, restricting registration, reducing voting hours, eliminating polling locations, and deleting voters from registration lists.
 Already this year, more than 440 laws that would restrict American's freedom to vote have been introduced in 49 states.
 We must ensure that all Americans can safely and freely cast their ballots so that every voice is heard and our elections reflect the will of the people.

-The Reform Movement’s U.S. federal legislative priorities are the Freedom to Vote Act and the John Lewis Voting Rights Advancement Act.
+The Reform Movement's U.S. federal legislative priority is the Freedom to Vote: John R. Lewis Act.
 In Canada, we are focusing on federal mandatory minimum laws.

 - Protect our freedom to vote by making sure that registration and voting options are equally accessible across all 50 states through implementing national standards for federal elections;